Skip to main content

 Confronting the Planetary Crisis of Mutuality

-with Alain Gomis, Nadia Yala Kisukidi and Sammy Baloji
+with Alain Gomis, Sammy Baloji, Nadia Yala Kisukidi and Rasha Salti

 Born in 1972 in Niodior, Felwine Sarr is a Senegalese economist, academic, writer, and musician.